 (f) See Army Regulation 715-30, as revised, for maintenance of past performance information that cannot be maintained in an unclassified database.

-(h)(2) The contracting officer shall process the CPARS initial registration consolidated format and a CPARS access request form and shall ensure the CPARS focal point receives both documents to ensure completion of registration within 30 calendar days from award of a contract.
+(h)(2) The Contracting officer shall process the CPARS initial registration consolidated format and a CPARS access request form (or a single consolidated form that contains all the required information from both forms) and shall ensure the CPARS focal point receives both documents to ensure completion of registration within 30 calendar days from award of a contract.
 CPARS registration formats are located at 5153.303-9 Initial registration and 5153.303-10 Access request.

 5142.1503-90 Policy.